tmhglnd/mercury/docs/README.md

 ### shape

-Set the attack and release time of a sound.
+Set the envelope generator of a sound.
+Various modes are possible depending on the amount of arguments.
 The attack time is the fade-in for the sound, the release is the fade-out for the sound both in milliseconds.
+The sustain time holds the sound at a static volume for a while.

 ```
-set <name> shape(<attack> <release>)
+set <name> shape(<attack> <sustain> <release>)
 ```
 ```
+new synth saw shape(1500) time(3/16)
+//=> default attack of 2 ms, sustain of 0 ms and a release of 1500 ms

+new synth saw shape(1000 250) time(3/16)
+//=> attack of 1000 ms, default sustain of 0 ms and a release of 250 ms

-new synth saw name(lead)
+new synth saw shape(10 500 50) time(3/16)
-	set lead shape(5 150) time(3/16)
+//=> attack of 10 ms, sustain of 500 ms and a release of 50 ms
 ```

 Alternative function-names: `envelope() | env() | transient() | e()`